-5.1.1 The Director of Finance is responsible for managing the Trust's banking arrangements and for advising the Trust on the provision of banking services and operation of accounts.
-This advice will take into account guidance/ Directions issued from time to time by the Department of Health.
-In line with 'Cash Management in the NHS' Trusts should minimize the use of commercial bank accounts and consider using Government Banking Service (GBS) accounts for all banking services.
+- 5.1.1 The Executive Director of Finance is responsible for managing the Trust's banking arrangements and for advising the Trust on the provision of banking services and operation of accounts.
+This advice will take into account guidance/directions issued from time to time by the Department of Health and Social Care.
+In line with 'Cash Management in the NHS' Trusts should minimize the use of commercial bank accounts and consider using Government Banking Service (GBS) accounts for all banking services. - 5.1.2 The Board shall approve the banking arrangements.

-5.1.2 The Board shall approve the banking arrangements.
+5.2 Bank and GBS Accounts

-5.2 Bank and OPG Accounts
+- 5.2.1 The Executive Director of Finance is responsible for: - (a) bank accounts and GBS accounts; - (b) establishing separate bank accounts for the Trust's non-exchequer funds;

-- 5.2.1 The Director of Finance is responsible for: - bank accounts and GBS accounts; (a) - (b) establishing separate bank accounts for the Trust's non-exchequer funds; - ensuring payments made from bank or GBS accounts do not exceed the amount (c) credited to the account except where arrangements have been made; - (d) reporting to the Board all arrangements made with the Trust's bankers for accounts to be overdrawn. - monitoring compliance with DH guidance on the level of cleared funds. (e)
+- (c) ensuring payments made from bank or GBS accounts do not exceed the amount credited to the account except where arrangements have been made; - (d) reporting to the Board all arrangements made with the Trust's bankers for accounts to be overdrawn. - (e) monitoring compliance with DHSC guidance on the level of cleared funds.